Rjcfl21/mandrillToSheets/README.md

 `python3 mandrillToSheets.py --campaign campaign1`
 And your sheet should populate within a minute or so with the stats.

-the two command line options are `--campaign` which is required, and `--today` which is optional. `--today` will grab only Today's email stats.
+the two command line options are `--campaign` which is required, and `--today` which is optional.
+ `--today` will grab only today's email stats.